 In many cases, meditation can be an efficient and cost-effective alternative to settling a dispute.

 Mediation, negotiation or Alternative Dispute Resolution (ADR) are processes that can help to resolve conflicts that may be a part of an estate plan.
-Our lawyers at the Center for Estate Planning have received extensive mediation training, giving us insight into creating a client-friendly process to provide favorable results.
+Several of our lawyers have received extensive mediation training, giving us insight into creating a client-friendly process to provide favorable results.

 When most people think of mediation or ADR, divorce cases or business matters often come to mind.
 But it is also being used more frequently to address unclear issues within an estate plan.
 It can reduce stress, improve communications and preserve relationships for all parties involved, all while saving time and money.